-Now, let’s take a closer look at each of these four components.
+Now, let’s look at each of these four components.

 Exterior Materials For A Storm Door

-The materials that make up the exterior of a storm door cover the insulation, and create a sort of protective skin.
-As a bonus, these materials can also be made to appear aesthetically pleasing!
+A storm door's exterior materials cover the insulation and create a sort of protective skin.
+As a bonus, these materials can also be made aesthetically pleasing!

 The three most common materials used for the exterior of a storm door are wood, aluminum, and vinyl.

-Wood storm doors are beautiful.
-In fact, some people say they look as good as their entry door.
+Wooden storm doors can look beautiful.
+Some people say they look as good as their entry door.

 However, wood absorbs humidity over time.
-As a result, the frame can begin to curve and lose its shape, especially if it exposed to intense sunlight.
-Wood storm doors also require more maintenance than other styles of doors.
+As a result, the frame can begin to curve and lose shape, especially if exposed to intense sunlight.
+Wood storm doors also require more maintenance than some other types.

 Aluminum storm doors are thicker and more rigid than wood.
-Aluminum doors are also sold in various degrees of thickness - the thicker the aluminum, the sturdier it is.
+Aluminum doors are also sold in various degrees of thickness—the thicker the aluminum, the sturdier the door is.

-Aluminum also doesn’t corrode, so you won’t have to paint your door often.
-In fact, aluminum is the most preferred material for storm doors in recent years.
+Aluminum doesn't corrode, so you won't have to paint your door often.
+In fact, aluminum has recently been the top material for storm doors.

-Vinyl or PVC storm doors allow the manufacturer to create a door frame that looks like wood.
+Vinyl or PVC storm doors allow the manufacturer to create a door frame that looks like wood but requires less maintenance.

 It is also possible to shape it in a desirable pattern, which will enhance the exterior of your home.
-Since the PVC frame won’t bend, crack, or corrode, this kind of storm door is long-lasting.
+This storm door is long-lasting since the PVC frame won't bend, crack, or corrode.

 Glass And Screens For Storm Doors

-Like we already mentioned, storm doors are largely made up of glass panels and screens.
-While this is a basic common denominator in storm doors, you can find different types of glass and screens that you may prefer
+As mentioned, storm doors primarily comprise glass panels and screens.
+While this is a common denominator in storm doors, you can find different types of glass and screens, some of which you may prefer.

 You can also choose a beveled glass storm door.

-You're probably accustomed to seeing the feature used for mirrors, but beveled glass can also be used for windows, tabletops, and doors.
+You're probably accustomed to seeing the feature on mirrors, but you can also use beveled glass for windows, tabletops, and doors.

 The style has tapered edges that accentuate the frame and give the piece an old-world elegance.

 Another cool feature of beveled glass is that it creates a prism that refracts light and makes alluring color patterns.
-It has a sort of sparkly element when light hits and, and adds a bit of pizzazz to any storm door.
+When light hits it, it sparkles and shimmers, adding a bit of pizzazz to any storm door.

-A third option is installing a storm door with low emissive (Low-E) glass.
+A third option is installing a low emissive (Low-E) glass storm door.

-Low-E glass has a microscopically thin coating that is transparent and reflects heat.
-That means you provide better insulation for your home, and reduce fading on your entry door.
+Low-E glass has a microscopically thin, transparent coating that reflects heat.
+That means you provide better insulation for your home and reduce fading on your entry door.

-Depending on the circumstance, the heat that is trapped between the low-e storm door and entry door can cause a number of problems, including:
+But sometimes the heat that gets trapped between the Low-E storm door and entry door can cause several problems, including: